Contents

 What is a policy excess?

-The excess amount is the first part of a claim that you agree to be liable for in the event that the claim is successful.
+The excess amount is the first part of a successful claim that you agree to be liable for.
 Insurers see this as a way of you “sharing the risk” of the caravan being damaged or stolen, as well as keeping premiums affordable.

 It also means that smaller claims amounts are avoided, which could cost more than the claim amount itself in time and administration.